 - II.
 DoT, in consultation with state governments, should invoke this provision and shall appoint, in general, the District Magistrate as an officer for redressal of such disputes. - III.
-The installation of towers and related equipment in rural areas

-- IV.
-State electricity boards should provide power supply to rural BTSs on priority basis. - V. DoT shall again issue a broad framework to help state governments to form their state specific telecom policy.

-B. Strategies where DoT / USOF have to play a key role
+The installation of towers and related equipment in rural areas serves the purpose of local population and to some extent business organizations.
+Hence the requirement for land conversion for setting up tower in rural areas by the telecom service providers should be dispensed with. - IV.
+State electricity boards should provide power supply to rural BTSs on priority basis. - V. DoT shall again issue a broad framework to help state governments to form their state specific telecom policy. - B. Strategies where DoT / USOF have to play a key role